& OPPORTUNITY THROUGH

 What’s Next for the Students?

 The Hard Skills portion of this program is called Parallel Pathways; all seniors will be required to choose along with their counselor a pathway to prepare them for working after graduation.
-These Parallel Pathways can range from manufacturing to welding, from nursing to tool and die, and from 2-year degree to Ph d’s.
+These Parallel Pathways can range from manufacturing to welding, from nursing to tool and die.
+Building 2-year degrees to Ph d’s.
 The key is this training is geared for jobs that need to be filled now in the community.
-This is a partnership program between schools and the business sector and the Community Foundation of Morgan County.
+This is a partnership program between Dr. Moore and the MSD of Martinsville, the business sector, and CFMC.

 What about Transportation?